 😂 Fun fact: In 2006 Metro Group bought the 85 Walmart stores that failed in Germany.

 The two most popular supermarkets in Germany are Edeka and REWE.
 Edeka is the biggest supermarket chain in Germany, with over 11.000 stores nationwide.
-REWE is the second-largest supermarket chain with over 3.000 supermarkets.
+REWE is the second-largest supermarket chain with over 3.600 supermarkets in Germany.

 Both supermarkets have a great variety of products.
 The larger the supermarket, the more great stuff you will find.
 Some even have dedicated sections where you can find international products from Asia, Latin America, Africa, and India.